 Current Research and Scholarly Interests

-Implementation of emergency manuals (context relevant sets of cognitive aids or crisis checklists) and other evidence-based patient safety advances can help excellent clinicians to deliver optimal care, if designed and implemented effectively.
+Implementation of emergency manuals (context relevant sets of cognitive aids or crisis checklists), surgical caps with names and roles, and other evidence-based patient safety advances can help excellent clinicians to deliver optimal care, if designed and implemented effectively.

 1. Implementation of emergency manuals for crisis management of critical events, in both simulation-based and clinical settings